 In 1935, Domínguez exhibited in several Surrealist group shows including in Copenhagen and Paris, whilst also organising the Exposición surrealista in his native Tenerife.
 Domínguez remained an official Surrealist until 1940, exhibiting at major Surrealist exhibitions such as the Fantastic Art, Dada, Surrealism exhibition at the Museum of Modern Art, New York, in the winter of 1936, and the Exposition internationale du surréalisme at the Galerie des Beaux-Arts de Paris in 1938.
 Fleeing to the South of France during the initial outbreak of the war, Domínguez returned to Paris in 1941, developing a close relationship with Pablo Picasso and Man Ray, whilst his work began to re-incorporate figurative elements.
 Between 1941 and 1944, he worked as an illustrator for the publication La Main à plume with Paul Éluard, René Magritte and Picasso.
 After the Second World War, Domínguez distanced himself from the Surrealist movement, though he remained close with many of the leading protagonists.
 Domínguez died on 31 December 1957, committing suicide.
 Max Ernst, Dora Maar and Man Ray were amongst the attendees at his funeral.

-Domínguez’ work can be found in major international collections, including: the Museum of Modern Art, New York; Fine Arts Museums of San Francisco; Art Institute of Chicago; Museo Nacional Centro de Arte Reina Sofía, Madrid; Museo de Bellas Artes de Bilbao; Musée National d'Art Moderne, Centre Pompidou, Paris; Musées Royaux des Beaux Arts de Belgique, Brussels.
+Domínguez’ work can be found in the following selected international collections: the Museum of Modern Art (MoMA), New York; Art Institute of Chicago; Fine Arts Museums of San Francisco; Museo Nacional de Bellas Artes, Buenos Aires; Museu Coleção Berardo, Lisbon; Museo Nacional Centro de Arte Reina Sofía, Madrid; Museo de Bellas Artes de Bilbao; Musée National d'Art Moderne, Centre Pompidou, Paris; Musées Royaux des Beaux Arts de Belgique, Brussels.

 Please contact the gallery for further information about this artist.